zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade.md

 for details.

-When the ledger reaches the height specified in the current scheduled upgrade plan, `dcld` notifies `cosmovisor` that the upgrade must be performed and stops.
+When the ledger reaches the height specified in the current scheduled upgrade plan, `dcld` notifies `cosmovisor` that the upgrade must be applied and stops.
-`cosmovisor`, having been notified, performs data back-up, switches `current` symbolic link to the new application version directory and launches the new `dcld` binary which performes necessary store migrations and clears the current scheduled upgrade plan on start.
+`cosmovisor`, having been notified, performs data back-up, switches `current` symbolic link to the new application version directory and launches the new `dcld` binary which performs necessary store migrations and clears the current scheduled upgrade plan on start.

 ## Application Binary Download